tinymce/tinymce-docs/rtc/configuration.md

 #### Return fields

 * key:string - Encryption key that is used to locally encrypt operations this needs to be the same for all connecting clients.
-This is never send to tiny cloud bla bla.
 * keyHint:string/undefined - Optional key hint to provide to later clients to aid in key selection.
 This can be a key thumbprint, ID or other non-sensitive identifier that will help select the key like a timestamp.
 It is only recorded when opening a new session. (unicode, max 256 characters)

 ### Example of providing static encryption details